giantoak/python-flask-docker-memex-cluster/README.md

-# Simple Python Flask Dockerized Application#
+# Flask Dockerized Application to analyze clusters of advertisements#

 Build the image using the following command